Callidus2000/SecretManagement.ExtensionTemplate/README.md

 Invoke-SMETemplate -NewExtensionName OctoPass  -FunctionPrefix OP
 ```

 As a result you now have the sub directory 'SecretManagement.OctoPass' which contains an extension module suitable for SecretManagement.
+If not already done I'd advise to read [the official documentation](https://github.com/PowerShell/SecretManagement), especially [about the architecture](https://github.com/PowerShell/SecretManagement/blob/master/Docs/ARCHITECTURE.md).
+If possible I'd like to not copy basic info to this readme.

-## Special included workarounds
+# Special included workarounds
+Some of the characteristics of the module can send you to the madhouse faster than you would like.
+A few of them are minor nuisance which has to be known, others are rather nightmares which haunt your whole development session.

+The following chapters describe the problems and how either
+- Is dealt with in the template,
+- can be avoided in the developing phase or
+- you yourself can avoid while implementing the backend code

+dsdf

 - Shared internal functions
 - Unterscheiden zwischen installierter und Dev-Nutzung (config.ps1)
 - $AdditionalParameters = @{} + $AdditionalParameters
 - Wait-PSFMessage before throw
 - RSSession
 - Dedicated Console Appender
+- get

 <!-- ROADMAP -->